Project-HINATA/segatools-banafix/doc/config/common.md

 emulated; the exact choice of card that is emulated depends on the presence or absence of the configured card ID files.

+### `proxyFlag`

+Default: `2`

+The "proxy flag" of the emulated Thinca authentication card.
+This should be 2 if no proxy is used, and 3 if it is.
+Invalid values will break Thinca authentication card reading.
+This information can be obtained by checking for the presence of "use_proxy: true" `tfps-res-pro\env.json`.

+### `authdataPath`

+Default: `DEVICE\authdata.bin`

+Path to the binary file containing data for a Thinca authentication card (see `emoney.txt`)

 ## `[vfd]`

 Controls emulation of the VFD GP1232A02A FUTABA assembly.